adrfer/bash-oh-my/README.md

 Hey, looking for some bash best practices?
 Check out [bash-2c](https://github.com/adrfer/bash-2c).

 Interested in tuning your git profile?
 Take a look at [git-oh-my](https://github.com/adrfer/git-oh-my).

+What about transforming you machine into an awesome development one?
+Look no further than [mumm-ra](https://github.com/adrfer/mumm-ra).